Moon Mission Using B-Plane Targeting

 Selecting Delta RA's Equality Constraints (Results)

-1. Select Delta-Declination - Use in the Equality Constraints (Results) frame.
+1. Select the Use check box for Delta_Declination in the Equality Constraints (Results) panel.

 3. Keep Desired Value at 0 deg for both.